 Substituting extra virgin olive oil for saturated fats can lower LDL (“bad”) cholesterol, which clogs arteries with fatty deposits.
 Olive oil contains more monounsaturated (“good”) fat per serving than any other cooking oil.
 Monounsaturated fats help lower LDL cholesterol and increase HDL (“good”) cholesterol, which cleanses the arteries.

-It might seem strange at first, baking with extra virgin olive oil, but overall, it’s not.
+It might seem strange at first, baking with extra virgin olive oil, but overall, it's not.
 You can use olive oil to replace melted butter in almost any recipe.
-You wouldn’t want to use a fine, finishing oil in these recipes, nothing with a lot of grass or pepper notes, but a neutral olive oil works just fine.
+Now you wouldn't want to use a fine, finishing oil in these recipes, nothing with a lot of grass or pepper notes, but neutral olive oil works just fine.

 This recipe for Fudgy Chocolate Brownies results in brownies that are more fudge-like.
 As for the chocolate, you can make these with Perugina, as I did, or another high-quality chocolate brand.
 Since the chocolate you use is the most important taste component, whatever you buy, make sure it's at least 70% cocoa.